datkat21/ControllerOverlays/README.md

 ## Setup

-I'm going to admit that this thing is a bit of a mess, but here's what you should know:

-Open the [website](https://ctrl.nxw.pw/) in your browser to perform the intial setup.
+Open the [website](https://ctrl.nxw.pw/) in your browser to perform the initial setup.
 Once complete, you can test the controller there and paste the link into an OBS browser source for example.

 ## Improving